mysociety/alaveteli/installing/manual_install.md

 ## Configure Database

-There has been a little work done in trying to make the code work with other databases (e.g. SQLite), but the currently supported database is PostgreSQL.
+There has been a little work done in trying to make the code work with other databases (e.g., SQLite), but the currently supported database is PostgreSQL ("postgres").

-If you don't have it installed:
+If you don't have postgres installed:

     apt-get install postgresql postgresql-client

-Now we need to set up the database config file to contain the name, username and password of your postgres database.
+Now you need to set up the database config file to contain the name, username and password of your postgres database.

 * copy `database.yml-example` to `database.yml` in `alaveteli/config`
 * edit it to point to your local postgresql database in the development and test sections and create the databases:

-Make sure that the user specified in database.yml exists, and has full permissions on these databases.
+Make sure that the user specified in `database.yml` exists, and has full permissions on these databases.
 As they need the ability to turn off constraints whilst running the tests they also need to be a superuser.
-If you don't want your database user to be a superuser, you can add a line `disable_constraints: false` to the test config in database.yml, as seen in database.yml-example
+If you don't want your database user to be a superuser, you can add this line to the test config in `database.yml` (as seen in `database.yml-example`)

+    disable_constraints: false

-You can create a `foi` user from the command line, thus:
+Create a `foi` user from the command line, like this:

     # su - postgres
     $ createuser -s -P foi

-And you can create a database thus:
+Then create a database:

     $ createdb -T template0 -E SQL_ASCII -O foi foi_production
     $ createdb -T template0 -E SQL_ASCII -O foi foi_test